AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

       Organization Id.<br><br>
       When adding a new organization, this can be empty or set to a placeholder identifier, for example, new_org_1.
 The placeholder identifier is used in cases where other imported entries need to refer to this organization.
-After creation, an actual organization id will be assigned and replace all uses of the placeholder organization id.
+After creation, an actual organization id will be assigned and will replace all uses of the placeholder organization id.
     </td>
     <td>Can be set to a temporary value when operation=create</td>